Physician Assistant Studies (MS)

 • #3 – Best 100 Jobs

-To become a PA, you first need to earn a master’s degree from an accredited program (for physician assistant schools, this is typically by the Accreditation Review Commission on Education for the Physician Assistant.)
-Once you have your degree and required clinical hours, you’ll be eligible to sit for your state’s licensure exam.
+To become a physician assistant, you first need to earn a master’s degree from a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Once you have your degree, you’ll be eligible to sit for the Physician Assistant National Certifying Examination (PANCE).

-increase in demand for physician assistants expected through 2029 (BLS.gov)
+Increase in demand for physician assistants expected through 2031

 95%

-USF first-time pass rate on the Physician Assistant National Certifying Exam -- higher than the national average for PA programs
+Saint Francis first-time pass rate on the Physician Assistant National Certifying Exam — higher than the national average for PA programs

 The University of Saint Francis is renowned for its healthcare education, and that includes our nationally recognized physician assistant master’s program, located exclusively on the Fort Wayne campus.
 Our graduates are continually sought out by employers, not just for their sound clinical reasoning skills and competency in evidence-based medicine, but also for the high level of compassion and integrity they bring to their roles.

-• The USF Simulation Laboratory (SIM Lab for short)
+• The Saint Francis Simulation Laboratory (SIM Lab for short)

 • A cadaver laboratory for human anatomy